 It is not particularly pleasant for these toxins to be released from the body (for example, through the skin and colon).
 But, it is an important step to achieving a healthy, metabolically flexible body that defies aging.

-Scan through our social media posts and you will see dozens of posts from individuals at different stages in the keto journey — some of them have been on it for years and share inspiring stories of transformation.
+Scan through our social media posts and you will see dozens of posts from individuals at different stages in the keto journey — some of them have been on it for years and share inspiring stories of advancement and transformation.
 Because no two journeys are alike, there is an assortment of keto Q&As.
 If you have a topic you want to learn more about, please post it on this thread.
 I look forward to hearing from you.